SickChill/SickChill.Wiki/Ultimate-SickChill-Linux-Guide.md

 #### Linux Setup

 We're going to install SickChill on our linux system manually.
 Why not use the package manager?
-Well, it can cause problems under certain circumstances (sickrage will update itself from git), and, this is just a much cleaner solution.
+Well, it can cause problems under certain circumstances (sickchill will update itself from git), and, this is just a much cleaner solution.
 If you absolutely insist on using the package manager, be warned that upgrades can easily break and your package manager can fail to update the package, so you'll have to --force it or something similar.

 First, we need to decide where this installation and all our media files will live.
 This will be a fairly large amount of data, so, it should be on a big enough partition to handle it.
 Mine is in _/srv/media_ but yours can be anywhere you want/have enough space.